Daysdale

 Daysdale is a locality in the central south part of the Riverina region of the Australian state of New South Wales.
-The locality is about 618 km south west of the state capital Sydney and 340 km north of Melbourne.
+It is about 618 km south-west of the state capital Sydney and 340 km north of Melbourne.
 At the 2021 census, Daysdale had a population of 83.

 History

 Daysdale Post Office opened on 15 February 1876 and closed in 1993.

 In 1876, the NSW Treasury issued a Return of Publican's Licence to William Curran Green of the Daysdale Hotel.

 In 1878, Price's Hotel, Daysdale was completely destroyed by fire in 1878.

 In 1883, the Daysdale School was established, thanks to the efforts of local MP, Mr. George Day, MLA.

 The Exchange Hotel was completely destroyed by fire in 1899, which was later rebuilt and opened in late 1900, with an enlarged cellar, fitted out with a bar in it.

 In 1913, Daysdale had a blacksmith's shop, hotel, post office, school and a store.